-Congratulations to BRIC's 2016 Media Arts Fellows:
+Congratulations to our 2016 Media Arts Fellows!

 Each year, BRIC's Contemporary Art and Media Education programs sponsor the BRIC Media Arts Fellowship.
 The Fellowship makes BRIC's Media Education courses and facilities available at no charge to visual artists.
 We provide classes and technical assistance in video and digital production and in post-production technologies.
 Our classes include both BRIC Media Arts Fellows as well as members of the general public interested in television production, creating a unique mix of interests in the classroom.